 You do not see many dainty construction vehicles.
 Most of them are large, bulky, and incredibly heavy.
 Due to their mass, even at low speeds construction vehicles may have a difficult time stopping or changing direction.
 This offers little opportunity to avoid a collision once the driver notices a hazard, even if the driver recognizes a problem as soon as possible.
 It may be impossible to stop or swerve like a small car could.
 If a driver is not well-trained, unqualified to operate the vehicle, or is not paying attention, then there is an even greater likelihood of an accident since whatever opportunity there was to slow down or change course is lost.
 Also, the size and weight of these vehicles means accidents involving them often lead to costly property damage and catastrophic injuries.

 Common Causes of Construction Vehicle Accidents

 Construction vehicle accidents do not just happen.
 They occur due to some of the same issues that cause other car and truck accidents, including:

-A negligent driver is one of the most common reasons for construction vehicle accidents.
+One of the most common reasons for construction vehicle accidents is a negligent driver.
 This may due to distraction, failing to keep a look-out, fatigue, intoxication, or other issues.